Mandy Moore Boyfriend 2017: ‘This Is Us’ Shippers Will Be Disappointed

 The This Is Us shippers have been heard, however, and back in October, Milo was asked about dating Mandy Moore in real life.
 According to E!
 News, Milo had nothing but wonderful things to say about his on-screen wife — but he also said that he’d never date one of his co-stars.

 “Mandy is one of the kindest, most amazing performers and women I’ve met in my life.
 She is exactly as I’d heard.
 She is amazing,” he said.

-He was then asked about dating someone he works with (since he has done so a couple of times previously) and his response was pretty funny.
+He was then asked about dating someone he works with (since he has done so a couple of times previously), and his response was pretty funny.

 If you’ve been a fan of Milo for the majority of his career, you probably know that he dated two of his co-stars.
-There were huge sparks between him and his Heroes co-star, Hayden Panettiere, back in the day.
+There were huge sparks between him and his Heroes co-star Hayden Panettiere back in the day.
 Milo also dated Alexis Bledel after meeting her on the set of Gilmore Girls.

 And while he might be living the single life without a co-star in his heart, Milo gave some pretty good dating advice.